tjwjoe/slate/source/index.html.md

 business_processes.is_sequential | boolean | Boolean indicating if the business process requires signers to sign in a sequence.
 Note that signers have to sign in a sequence if digital signatures are used. business_processes.allow_download | boolean | Boolean indicating if the signers are allowed to manually download the signed pdf on Dedoco’s signing app after signing. business_processes.signers | object[] | Array of objects.
-The structure of an object is given on the right. business_processes.signers.signer_email | string | Email address of the signer. business_processes.signers.signer_name | string | Name of the signer. business_processes.signers.sequence_number | number | Sequence number of the signer if the business process requires signers to sign in a sequence.
+The structure of an object is given on the right. business_processes.signers<br>.signer_email | string | Email address of the signer. business_processes.signers<br>.signer_name | string | Name of the signer. business_processes.signers<br>.sequence_number | number | Sequence number of the signer if the business process requires signers to sign in a sequence.
 Starts from 1.
 0 is used if there is no sequence. business_processes.signers<br>.esignatures | object[] | Array of objects.
 The structure of an object is given on the right.<br>Each object represents an electronic signature placeholder.
 An electronic signature, as opposed to a digital signature, is an image that is drawn, typed or uploaded by the signer.
 Use an empty array to indicate that electronic signature is not used.<br>Note that due to the nature of how a digital signature is computed, all signers of the same business process can only and have to sign either using electronic signatures or digital signatures. business_processes.signers<br>.esignatures.placement | object | Object containing information on where the electronic signature is placed on the file. business_processes.signers<br>.esignatures.placement.page | number | Page number of the page on which the electronic signature is placed.
 Starts from 1.